sst/guide/_examples/how-to-add-cognito-authentication-to-a-serverless-api.md

 ## Making changes

-Let's make a quick change to our private route and print out the caller's user id.
+Let's make a quick change to our private route to print out the caller's user id.

 {%change%} Replace `src/private.js` with the following.